How to Find Good Tenants

 A common mistake first-time real estate investors make is being anxious to rent their property and having weak qualification practices.
 First-timers are naturally focused on having their property produce income as quickly as possible.
 Not properly qualifying prospects can allow a bad tenant to occupy a rental and delay or refuse payment of rent and damage your property.

-Knowing how to find good tenants is especially important in this day and age, because the pandemic has encouraged some tenants to behave badly and refuse paying rent – even when they are able.
-The internet has allowed bad actors to provide fake income documentation, that the untrained eye will believe is legitimate.
+Knowing how to find good tenants is more important than ever.
+The pandemic encouraged some tenants to behave dishonorably and not pay rent – even when they are able.
+The internet has allowed bad actors to sell fake income documentation, that the untrained eye believes is legitimate.
 Having good systems that qualify applicants to screen for good tenants will make owning rental properties enjoyable.

 Qualifying Tenants:

-Over the many years in business, we’ve audited, adjusted and refined our qualification practices to create a system we feel is amongst the best and will allow you to know how to find good tenants.
+Over our many years in business, we’ve audited, adjusted and refined our qualification practices.
+We feel our system is amongst the best and allows us to know how to find good tenants.
 To be clear, no system completely eliminates tenant problems especially when managing numerous units in larger apartment complexes.
 Tenant circumstances can change over time and good tenants can have bad unforeseen situations that cause financial hardships.
 Our company has been fortunate that our system has minimized the impact of tenants not paying rent due to covid related issues.

-You start by getting a completed rental application from your prospect.
+It starts by getting a completed rental application from a prospect.
 After getting the application, if you focus on the following 4 items, you will learn how to find good tenants:

 - Income